 Schools might not seem like prime targets for hackers.
-But last month, the worst-case scenario struck a school district in New Jersey: 800 employees, including substitute teachers, were targeted in a breach on Galloway Township schools.
+But last month, the worst-case scenario struck a school district in New Jersey: 800 employees, including substitute teachers, were targeted in a breach in Galloway Township schools.
 Those staff members’ login credentials were stolen, and two fraudulent wire transfers were executed by cyber thieves.

 Luckily, the school district’s bank prevented one transfer from going through, but $200,000 was still lost.
 Even worse, Galloway’s reputation took a significant hit, with parents and students worried that their personal information could be stolen.
 As of November 2nd, there was no indication that was the case.
 But with bank accounts compromised, the concern still lingers: what other sensitive data can be hacked, and what else can cyberattackers do with it?

 It’s a question that businesses big and small, government agencies of all sizes, and even educational institutions continue to grapple with.
 Targeted spearfishing and other forms of email compromise strike companies every day.
-Last week, the Department of Justice announced a crackdown into the theft of sensitive tech information.
+Last week, the Department of Justice announced a crackdown on the theft of sensitive tech information.
 And earlier this fall, online criminals even managed to hack into the account of a university in the United Kingdom that offered government-certified cybersecurity courses.